 Participants will learn the principle concepts, history, and practice of painting.
 Students will be led through a number of painting activities using art historical models, still life setups, color exercises, and the landscape to practice and improve their painting skills.
 August 5–8 / Ages 9 and up.

 Great for all levels of experience, campers will dig into photography in different forms, exploring composition, lighting, and subject matter.
 Participants will get to play with portraiture, nature photography, and editorial photography, so whether your child aspires to be the next Ansel Adams or wants to learn how to take those magazine-worthy lifestyle shots, there is something for everyone.
 Participants should bring their own camera (any camera will do!)
 Aug.
 12-15/Ages 9 and up.

 Instructor: Jennifer Prat

 Jennifer Prat, a Fairfield native with over a decade of professional experience.
 She has shown her work regionally, was published in nationally distributed magazines, and currently works with individuals and businesses to help share their stories both visually and through written word.

 Rising up from the back of the section, the double bass takes center stage in Bass Camp to emit its rich deep tones.
 The caboose of the train line, the anchor of the ship, the buttercream in the brownie, the double bass has so many capabilities.

 Bass Camp is a one-day intensive of double bass mania designed to celebrate bass players of all levels.
 The camp will create opportunities to play in small ensembles and will focus on double bass music in a variety of genres.
 Bass camp welcomes students entering 7th grade through 12th, in skill levels ranging from beginner to advanced.
-One Day: Monday, August 27, from 10 A.M. until 4 P.M.
+Date and time to be announced.